Undecided (Chris Brown song)

 "Undecided" is a song by American singer Chris Brown.
 It was released as a single on January 4, 2019, by RCA Records.
 The song serves as the lead single from Brown's ninth studio album Indigo.

 The song was written by Chris Brown, Felicia Ferraro and Antonio Stith, while its production was handled by Scott Storch and Avedon.
-"Undecided" is a midtempo R&B and pop song, with lyrics about Brown reflecting on his hesitation to fully commit to a woman.
+"Undecided" is a midtempo R&B and pop song in which Brown reflects on his hesitation to fully commit to a woman.

-The single was certified Platinum by the Recording Industry Association of America (RIAA) and gold by the British Phonographic Industry (BPI) and Canadian Recording Industry Association (MC).
+The single was certified Platinum by the Recording Industry Association of America (RIAA), gold by the British Phonographic Industry (BPI) and Canadian Recording Industry Association (MC).
 The music video for "Undecided" was released alongside the song.
 It was filmed at Santa Monica Pier and stars Brown and American actress Serayah.

 Background and composition

-According to Brown's mixing engineer Patrizio Pigliapoco, "Undecided" was recorded in August 2018, right after the end of the "Heartbreak on a Full Moon Tour", at Brown's home studio, being the first song composed for the Indigo album following the creation of its concept.
-The song was written by Chris Brown, Antonio Stith and Felicia Ferraro, and was produced by Scott Storch, that previously worked with Brown for his singles "Run It!"
-(2005) and "Gimme That" (2006), as well as for his albums Exclusive (2007) and Heartbreak on a Full Moon (2017).
+According to Brown's mixing engineer Patrizio Pigliapoco, "Undecided" was recorded in August 2018, right after the end of the "Heartbreak on a Full Moon Tour", at Brown's home studio.
+It was the first song composed for the Indigo album following the creation of its concept.
+The song was written by Chris Brown, Antonio Stith and Felicia Ferraro, and produced by Scott Storch, who previously worked with Brown on his singles "Run It!"
+(2005) and "Gimme That" (2006), as well as on his albums Exclusive (2007) and Heartbreak on a Full Moon (2017).

 "Undecided" is a "melodic" midtempo R&B and pop song, with a "mellow, tropical-leaning" instrumental.
 The song runs for three minutes and eight seconds, containing a sample of American R&B singer Shanice's 1991 single "I Love Your Smile".
 ThisisRnB described it as a "sweet-sounding" song with romantic content.
-Lyrically, "Undecided" is about Brown reflecting on his hesitation to fully commit to a woman, realizing that he loves her too much to not do so.
+Lyrically, "Undecided" finds Brown reflecting on his hesitation to fully commit to a woman, realizing that he loves her too much to not do so.